renaudgaucher/Byzantine-Robust-Gossip/README.md

 Our script derives from https://github.com/LPD-EPFL/robust-collaborative-learning.
 The dataset manager part of the script only run on Linux machines.

 We run our script with Python 3.12.3, and the outer librairies are in the config.txt file.
-Some library are mandatory (such as torch and networkx) and a lot of others are optionnal.

 We list below the OS on which our scripts have been tested:
 * CentOS Linux release 7.7.1908